 8. A minimum of 10 references should be cited in the manuscript.

-We have added more citations
+We have added more citations.

 9. Please remove reference #8.
 Manuscripts that are in preparation or under review should not be listed as reference.

 This methods article is a counterpart to reference 8, which is currently under revision for mBio.
 We previously discussed this manuscript with Lyndsay Troyer and Indrani Mukherjee at JoVE and asked for the JoVE article to only be published after this paper, which they said was fine (we can forward on the relevant emails if you need).
 Therefore, this reference will be updated once our other manuscript is accepted, which we hope will be very soon.